devopsdojoconsortium/dojoconsortium.org/content/en/docs/workflow-management/visualizing-workflow.md

 To make a Kanban board you need to create lanes on your board that represent your team's workflow.
-Adding work in progress (WIP) limits to swim-lanes will enhance the visibility of your teams workflow.
+Adding work in progress (WIP) limits to swim-lanes will enhance the visibility of your team's workflow.

 The team only works on cards that are in the "Ready to Start" lane and team members always pick from the top.
 No "Cherry Picking".